 In cancer of the nose, the patient is made to sit facing the sun, the tip of the nose is raised up and alkali applied in the nostril and a time of fifty Matra Kala awaited;

 In case of piles, polyp of the ears also it shall be similar.
 28 – 30.

-Afterwards the prescribed time the alkali is wiped off with a cotton swab etc. and perceiving that the site has been properly burnt by the alkali, a mixture of ghee and honey should be applied, made cool by pouring milk, whey or sour gruel, and then applying a paste of drugs of sweet taste and cold potency.
+After the prescribed time, the alkali is wiped off with a cotton swab etc. and perceiving that the site has been properly burnt by the alkali, a mixture of ghee and honey should be applied, made cool by pouring milk, whey or sour gruel, and then applying a paste of drugs of sweet taste and cold potency.

 The patient should consume foods which produce more secretions in the tissue cells in order to moisten the site of burn.
 If the site of the burn does not get torn from an ulcer because of being deep rooted, then a paste of seed of Dhanyamala-(sour gruel), Yashti (licorice) and tila (sesame) should be applied;

 Paste of tila (sesame), and Madhuka mixed with ghee heals the ulcer.
 31-33 ½

 Symptoms of good burning due to Kshara – Attaining black color, similar to the ripe fruit of Jambu (Jamun fruit),

 Depression of the site- are the feature of a samyak dagdha.